ZeKoU/i3_conf/README.md

-# My very own i3 Configuration
+# This is i3 Configuration I use on all of my Ubuntu workstations.
+# Read about i3 window manager here: http://i3wm.org/

 ## Requirements
 ### general